designforcontext/aac_review_tool/data/cookbook/How-do-I-define-an-entity-more-specifically.md

 Otherwise all we need is E1_Entity and just point at the AAT concept for Man Made Object.
 The current approach says CRM is the only ground truth, and everything else is a local idea with some relationship to a concept in a big old pool of stuff.
 A not unreasonable and pretty well known big old pool of stuff, of course :)

+*(From Rob)*

+I'll let the subclassing point go, even though I think it's terrible practice to reimplement classes as concepts.

 ---